bu-else/2017-doi-app/DOCUMENTATION.md

 the Twilio number onto this repository and it stayed there for like months, so you [might want to replace it](https://github.com/bu-else/2017-doi-app/issues/54).
 It doesn't seem compromised and it doesn't really matter if it gets a lot of texts,
-(but it might be a good idea to get a new one)[https://www.twilio.com/pricing].
+[but it might be a good idea to get a new one](https://www.twilio.com/pricing).
 If you do so, you have to set up its webhook handler as noted above.